IBE160/SG-Gruppe-10/docs/validation-report-2025-11-12.md

 - [✓] Success metrics in PRD align with story outcomes (implied by FR coverage)
 - [✓] Product magic articulated in PRD reflected in epic goals (implied by epic goals)
 - [✓] Technical preferences in PRD align with story implementation hints (Supabase, FastAPI, Next.js, Tailwind)
-- [✓] Scope boundaries consistent across all documents (MVP, Growth, Vision)
+- [✓] Scope boundaries consistent across all documents (MVP, Growth, Vision, and now Out of Scope)

 ### 9. Readiness for Implementation
 **Pass Rate:** 14/14 (100%)